EU observers say Guinea vote valid; opposition protests

 Early results announced by radio stations showed Conde with a sizeable lead.
 Official figures are not expected until the end of the week.
 Opposition leaders on Monday rejected the results and called for the ballot to be reorganised.

-After nightfall, residents in outlying neighbourhoods of Conakry, the coastal capital, reported hearing gunfire following clashes between security forces and opposition supporters.
+After nightfall, residents in outlying neighbourhoods of Conakry, the coastal capital, reported hearing gunfire following clashes earlier in the day between security forces and opposition supporters.

 "There is shooting here," said Fatoumata Bah, a resident of the Simbayah district.
-"I don't know how we will get any sleep."
+"I don't know how we will get any sleep in these conditions."

-In the Koloma neighbourhood, resident Souleymane Timbi Bah also reported shots after police pursued opposition demonstrators into the warren-link back streets.
-He said it was not clear who was shooting.

-Police had earlier used tear gas and baton charges to disperse dozens of young opposition supporters who had burned tires and erected barricades in the street.

 "What I saw in terms of insufficient (voting material), lack of preparation and logistical and practical difficulties at the polling stations does not mar the validity of the election," Engels said.